macvish/ElaraTestApp/README.md

 ## Setup

 ### Install Dependencies
-Clone/download project, when done, you'd have to install all the dependancies of the project by runing the command on your cmd the follow:
+Clone/download project, when done, you'd have to install all the dependancies of the project by runing the following command on your cmd or terminal:
 `yarn`
 or
 `yarn install`